Achievement ideology: Reasons for endorsing or rejecting achievement ideology

 MacLeod's analysis is completed by the analysis of a second group that called itself "The Brothers".
 Composed of African-American young men, The Brothers lived in the same housing project as the Hallway Hangers.
 They, however, did endorse meritocracy, the American ideology of achievement.
 The Brothers understood the racial situation in America to have been vastly improved since the time of their parents.
 This led them to the belief that each generation of Blacks had worked harder than the last: if they did the same, they would be able to do well in school and succeed in the workforce.
 Though The Brothers lived in the same housing project, they had done so for far less time than the Hallway Hangers.
 Some of the Hallway Hangers' families had resided in "Clarendon Heights" for three generations.
 Many of The Brothers had moved to the housing project from far worse situations and even poorer neighborhoods.
 Their recent arrival caused them to think that they were upwardly mobile.
 Due to their optimism, they were much more likely than the Hallway Hangers to find viable employment after school.
 Their belief in meritocracy, and their hard work in school, for a time allowed them to overcome the racism and class structures that defeated their aspirations in the outside world.
 In contrast to the Hallway Hangers, the Brothers graduated from high school and did not get arrested.
 They knew that the Hallway Hangers' ideology of racial inferiority was false, but often blamed themselves when they did not do better in school even after working hard.
 MacLeod notes that unlike the Hallway Hangers, the Brothers were less conscious of how "the deck was stacked against them."
 Their acceptance of the achievement ideology meant that they turned the blame on themselves rather than on the inequality of the larger social structures.
 In this way, acceptance of the achievement ideology contributes to the continuation of structural inequality.

 MacLeod explains the Brothers' mediocre grades by introducing Pierre Bourdieu's concept of cultural capital, and describes how schools systematically valorize the skills and knowledge of the upper class while deprecating the cultural capital of the lower class.
 Though all the Brothers initially believe in the concept of the achievement ideology, as they enter the workforce, they find themselves subject to the racism and classism that they had previously underestimated.

 MacLeod had predicted the Brothers would do much better than the Hallway Hangers given that they conformed to rather than rejected societal expectations.
-But only Craig and Mike, the white member, attained a degree of success by mainstream standards.
+But only Craig and Mike, the white members, attained a degree of success by mainstream standards.
 According to MacLeod, several of the Brothers still retained faith in the achievement ideology, but were "hard pressed to parlay their academic credentials into economic prosperity" given the enduring structural and cultural inequality.